What is the Cheapest Way to Travel Long Distance in Japan?

 As the name indicates, these passes cover the JR lines in Western Japan, where we can travel around the Kansai or Chubu regions during 5-7 consecutive days with prices starting at 13,000 yen.
 But unlike their East counterparts, there are no options available for foreign residents in Japan.
 Eligibility is strictly restricted to foreign short-term visitors.
 You can check more information on their website from the link below.

-The Seishun-18 Kippu is a very special pass that has limited availability because it’s sold only on certain dates three times during the year, in spring, summer, and winter.
+The Seishun-18 Kippu is a very special pass that has a limited availability because it’s sold only on certain dates three times during the year, in spring, summer and winter.
 At 12,000 yen is a very affordable pass that allows unlimited rides on JR local trains all over the country for 5 non-consecutive days.
-There are no eligibility restrictions for this pass, meaning that anyone can use it regardless of being a foreigner or Japanese national.
+There are no eligibility restrictions for this pass, meaning that anyone can use it regardless of being foreigners or Japanese nationals.
 And even though the name may suggest otherwise, there are no age restrictions either.
-Concerning cheap long-distance options, this is probably the best one on the entire list despite the local train restriction, thanks to the possibility of being able to use it on non-consecutive days.
-Better yet, this pass is not unipersonal, so it can be even shared by up to 5 travelers at the same time.
+Concerning cheap long distance options, in my opinion this is probably the best one from the entire list despite the local train restriction, both in terms of value for money and scheduling convenience, thanks to the possibility of being able to use it on non-consecutive days.
+This means you can even use it for different trips within the validity period or stretch out your itinerary well beyond 5 days.
+Better yet, this pass it not unipersonal!
+That’s right, it can be even shared by up to 5 travelers at the same time.
 In this case, the pass would be valid for only one day (as each traveler would be using up one day).

 - Jetstar Japan (JJP): Largest LCC in Japan, covering all the main cities.